evinism/mistql/README.md

-# beakerql
+# MistQL

 ## A miniature embeddable query language for JSON-like structures

-`beakerql` is a miniature query language built for embedding within applications.
+`mistql` is a miniature query language built for embedding within applications.
 It supports logic for querying and manipulating JSON-like data in a simple manner.

-Beaker is built from the ground up to be lightweight.
+MistQL is built from the ground up to be lightweight.
 At ~4.5kb gzipped with no dependencies, it can be included in size-sensitive frontends.

 ## Motivation